-I know, you are aghast at the suggestion that you should not make a Statement.
-Remember, what I'm stating is that you should not make a Statement until you have taken advice from your Solicitor.
-Just as many Road Traffic Victims feel in some way responsible for the injuries of the other driver, so also many of those Road Traffic victims feel the necessity to get down on paper their version of how the accident occurred, so that the world will know that they were not to blame.
-That's OK, but you don't need to give that first Statement to a Garda.
-Remember the Garda is coming to the case from a totally different perspective to you.
+You will however be asked by your Employer at a later date to complete an Accident Report.
+What I'm stating is that you should not co-operate in this until you have taken advice from your Solicitor.
+There are good reasons for this advice.

+You may wrongly feel in some way responsible for the accident.
+Conversely, some victims feel the necessity to get down on paper their version of how the accident occurred, so that the world will know that they were not to blame.
+That's OK, but you don't need to give that first Statement to your Employer.
+Remember .... the Employer is coming to the case from a totally different perspective to you.

-I'm sorry to tell you, but the Garda is not on your side.
-He is on the side of the Prosecution.
+I'm sorry to tell you, but the Employer may not on your side.
+He is going to want to protect his business.
+Your accident may have been reported to the Health & Safety Authority and the Employer may be trying to avoid Prosecution by the Authority.
 He may even believe that you were responsible for the accident!
-Is he really the best person to whom you should relate your story?
+Is he really the best person to whom you should first relate your story?